invpe/GridShell/Sources/Integrations/NoiseBlaster/README.md

 ![image](https://github.com/invpe/GridShell/assets/106522950/4e065f89-2d81-4450-92b1-eadd964ef72b)

-# What is it made of ?
+# :art: What is it made of ?

 Noiseblaster is using two devices connected together with three wires.